-The Juneau Therapeutic Court (JTC) was created to assist alcoholic misdemeanor and felony DUI defendants who want to overcome their addiction and achieve lifetime sobriety.
-The JTC is a jail diversion program, offering the participant intensive substance abuse treatment and community supervision to help deal with their addiction.
+The Juneau Therapeutic Court (JTC) is a jail diversion program for those charged with felony alcohol and/or drug related offenses.
+The program offers substance abuse treatment and community supervision to support abstinence and recovery.
 Entry into the program is not automatic.
 Each request to participate in JTC is reviewed on a case by case basis.

 What are the benefits?